| FORD

 about Firestone's response to the tire problems in an email

-"If this was a single case, I would accept Firestone's response
+to other Ford executives: "If this was a single case, I would accept Firestone's response

 as they are the experts in the tire business, case closed.
 However,